Does not contain major spoilers

 Top Tip: Reading PS I Love You first is essential

 Postscript is a book that fits its title entirely.
 The sequel to the much-loved PS I Love You by Cecelia Ahern, Postscript is all about post-events following the raw and painful wound in Holly’s heart caused by her husband’s death.
 At the beginning of the sequel, we find a changed Holly, a person changed from her experience with grief, a person fully grown due to her pain.
 Her life, surprising or not, did move on after Gerry’s death.
 She had to move on.
 As she thought in PS I Love You, she had to live in order to move on.
-That being said, the PS I Love You Club takes her right back, at the time when her wound was the most raw and sore, not healed yet – the time just after Gerry passed.
+That being said, the PS I Love You Club takes her right back, at the time when her wound was the most raw and sore, not healed yet – just after Gerry passed.
 It is a difficult task she has to do and yet Holly finds herself drawn to it, almost like under a spell.

 The humour that was present in the first book seems to have disappeared in Postscript.
 Although the first volume was a story about grief and death, it was also about living, and it was filled with funny little moments and conversations between Holly’s family and friends that sparkled in the story like a precious yet familiar gemstone.
 This offered the story spontaneity and a warm feeling.
-Unfortunately, Postscript dos not retain the same notes of humor, being drier and more mature.
+Unfortunately, Postscript does not retain the same notes of humor, being drier and more mature.
 It is not that Ahern does not master the snappy, smart and funny dialogues anymore, as they are present in most of her novels.
 I would say Holly is a changed character, who does not enjoy or perceive funny remarks anymore.
 Denise says in the book that ‘She’s a different Holly now.
 She has a new life.’ (p.
 80) Did Holly change so much over the past few years?
 Did she become stern and unamused?

 Bubbly Denise seems to be gone as well: ‘I haven’t seen the old bubbly Denise for a few years.
 She is tamer, quieter, distracted.
 I see her less often.’ (p.77) Similarly, Sharon is completely changed by her new role as a mother, ‘She smiles at me, her face a picture of exhaustion’ (p.
 12) and we barely get any scenes with the girls together.
 Once again, the beautiful and beaming family moments are gone, together with the old friendships shown in PS I Love You, which although still there, are not presented in the same fun, warm way.
 Perhaps this is Ahern’s way of showing how much past events changed the characters, or perhaps she found that continuing the story of PS was particularly challenging.